 4. Check with the Hotel and look for Promo Codes

 You may be lucky and get a promo code from a hotel that includes a special rate.
 These are usually sent to guests who have stayed there before.
 You can also try doing a search on Google for “hotel promo codes” and see what you can find.
 These deals are often the best you can find and will almost always be below any other place.
 You can even try calling the hotel to ask about their current promotions, or tell them you lost a promotion sent to you.
+See our list of official Vegas hotel websites and compare rates with other online sources.

 5. Don’t Assume Call-In Rates are the same as Online